 The school has recently upgraded its promotion standards.
 The middle school has been pretty quiet and there is a strong discipline policy enforced.
 The school makes a lot of effort to inform parents of their children's progress and behavior.

 Michigan Technical Academy Middle School is a charter middle school in Detroit.
 The principal of Michigan Technical Academy Middle School is Damon Pitt, who can be contacted at email@example.com.
-484 students attend Michigan Technical Academy Middle School and identify mostly as Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
-92% of the 484 students here have subsidized lunches.
-The student to teacher ratio at Michigan Technical Academy Middle School is 18:1.
+484 students go to Michigan Technical Academy Middle School and are mostly Black, non-Hispanic; Hispanic; and Native American or Native Alaskan.
+92% of the 484 students here get reduced lunch prices.
+The ratio of students to teachers at Michigan Technical Academy Middle School is 18:1.
 Macdowell Elementary School is one of the nearest middle schools.

 - P.E. classes